-Yesterday, on my 40th birthday, I biked 100 hilly miles up the Hudson River and back.
-I've been biking for a year, usually going 25-50 miles, but never 100.
-Though I was cursing every hill for the last 30 miles, I think it'll be easier in the future.
+Yesterday, on my 40th birthday, I biked 100 hilly miles up New York City’s Hudson River and back.
+I’ve been biking for a year, usually going 25-50 miles, but never 100.
+Though I was cursing every hill for the last 30 miles, I think it’ll be easier in the future.

 I’ve only been doing this for a year, but love it.
 For those that might be interested, here’s the story: